 Take a look at the progress photos to get some idea of the stages of work during my first church conversion.

 *The question "church or chapel?" may seem relatively unimportant, but making the right choice at the outset can make a huge difference should you plan to sell the property at any time during or after the conversion.
-Although a chapel is widely regarded as a small church, there are some very large (Methodist, for example) chapels and some very small Anglican churches.
-From what I've observed, minor Protestant groups such as Methodist and Baptist houses of worship are generally called chapels, not churches.
+Although a chapel is widely regarded as a small church, there are some very large chapels (Methodist, for example) and some very small Anglican churches.
+It seems to be the general rule that minor Protestant groups such as Methodist and Baptist houses of worship are generally called chapels, not churches, whereas Anglican houses of worship are classified as churches.
 However, the main difference when choosing a house of worship to convert into a residential home comes when reselling: Churches are far more desireable than chapels.
 It all comes down to the name, even if a Methodist chapel is huge and gorgeous, it will sell for less than an Anglican church of similar style and proportions.